Dare-marvel/Geeks-For-Geeks-GFG-Solutions/Cpp/Data Structures/Trees/Top View of Binary Tree.md

     7. Enqueue the left child with a decremented line and the right child with an incremented line.
     8. Traverse 'mpp' and push the nodes into the result vector.
     9. Return the final result vector.

-    This implementation ensures the top view nodes are organized and returned correctly.
 */

 /*